adityasolanki205/Intro-to-Apache-Beam/.ipynb_checkpoints/README-checkpoint.md

                 output =  (csv_lines | beam.io.WriteToText(known_args.output)
        ```

     v. ***Schemas*** : Often records have a nested structure.
 A nested structure occurs when a field itself has subfields so the type of the field itself has a schema.
 Fields that are array or map types is also a common feature of these structured records.
-For example Transaction.
+For example Transaction table can be defined like given below and Code for this schema is also provided:

     | Field Name     | Field Name    |
     | -------------- | --------------|
     | Bank           | String        |
     | purchaseAmount | Double        |

+   - ***Typing*** : Beam will automatically infer the correct schema based on the members of the class.

+       ```python
+            class Transaction(typing.NamedTuple):
+                  bank: str
+                  purchase_amount: float
+       ```

 ## How to use?
 To test the code we need to do the following: